2ndQuadrant/pglogical/README.md

 which aren't visible to psql as text to be decoded.
 Avoiding anything except 7-bit ascii in the tests *should* prevent the problem.

+# Changeset forwarding

+It's possible to use `pglogical_output` to cascade replication between multiple PostgreSQL servers, in combination with an appropriate client to apply the changes to the downstreams.

+There are three forwarding modes:

+* Forward everything.
+Transactions are replicated whether they were made directly on the immediate upstream or some other node upstream of it.
+This is the only option when running on 9.4.
+All rows from transactions are sent.

+  Selected by setting `forward_changesets` to true (default) and not setting a row or transaction filter hook.

+* No forwarding.
+Only transactions applied immediately on the upstream node are forwarded.
+Transactions with any non-local origin are skipped.
+All rows from locally originated transactions are sent.

+  Selected by setting `forward_changesets` to false.
+Remember to confirm by checking the startup reply message.

+* Filtered forwarding.
+Transactions are replicated unless a client-supplied transaction filter hook says to skip this transaction.
+Row changes are replicated unless the client-supplied row filter hook (if provided) says to skip that row.

+  Selected by setting `forward_changesets` to `true` and installing a transaction and/or row filter hook (see "hooks").

+If the upstream server is 9.5 or newer and `forward_changesets` is enabled, the server will enable changeset origin information.
+It will set `forward_changeset_origins` to true in the startup reply message to indicate this.
+It will then send changeset origin messages after the `BEGIN` for each transaction, per the protocol documentation.
+Origin messages are omitted for transactions originating directly on the immediate upstream to save bandwidth.
+If `forward_changeset_origins` is true then transactions without an origin are always from the immediate upstream that’s running the decoding plugin.

+Note that changeset forwarding may be forced to on if not requested by some servers, so the client _should_ check the forward_changesets and `forward_changeset_origins` params in the startup reply message.
+In particular, 9.4 servers force changeset forwarding on, but never forward replication origins.
+This means you cannot use 9.4 for mutual replication as it’ll create an infinite loop.

+Clients may use this facility to form arbitrarily complex topologies when combined with hooks to determine which transactions are forwarded.
+An obvious case is bi-directional (mutual) replication.

+# Selective replication

+By specifying a row filter hook it's possible to filter the replication stream server-side so that only a subset of changes is replicated.

 # Hooks

 `pglogical_output` exposes a number of extension points where applications can